aargeta/PAIMP-website/README.md

 ## Contact

-For inquiries or support, contact the $PAIMP team at [your-email@example.com] or join our [Discord community](https://discord.gg/CVujCjCdZc).
+For inquiries or support, contact the $PAIMP team at our [Discord](https://discord.gg/CVujCjCdZc).

 ---